-The most popular legal form of doing business in Poland is JDG (sole proprietorship).
-Such a company is easy to set up, registration costs nothing, and usually full bookkeeping is not necessary.
-However, over time, when the company starts to grow, an injection of capital may be needed.
-In this situation, it is worth considering setting up a company and knowing what risks await the entrepreneur.
-What are the risks?
-We suggest.
+The most popular legal form of running a business in Poland is JDG (sole proprietorship).
+Such a company is easy to set up, registration of the business does not cost anything, and usually there is no need to keep full accounting.
+However, over time, when the company begins to grow, an injection of capital may be needed.
+In this situation it is worth considering setting up a company and knowing, what risks lurk for the entrepreneur.
+What are these risks?
+We advise.

-According to Tax Care (Entrepreneurship Index), almost 3 million sole proprietorships were registered in Poland by the end of 2018.
-This strong trend is continuing, as from January to February this year, more than 900 companies per day were added on average in Poland.
+According to Tax Care data (Entrepreneurship Index), almost 3 million sole proprietorships were registered in Poland by the end of 2018.
+This strong trend continues, as from January to February of this year the number of sole proprietorships increased In Poland, on average, there are over 900 companies daily.

-While there are plenty of advantages to running a JDG, it is also not without disadvantages.
-One of the biggest is that the owner is liable for the company's debts with all its assets.
-This can be particularly risky when the business has spread its wings.
-In the event of financial difficulties, this can end up loss of liquidity financial and consequently bankruptcy of the owner.
-However, once the company has been transformed, it is the company that is liable for its debts and not the entrepreneur with all its assets.
+Although running a JDG has many advantages, it is not without its disadvantages.
+One of them the biggest one is the responsibility of the owner for the company's obligations with all his assets.
+This can be especially risky when a company has spread its wings.
+In case of financial troubles, it can end loss of liquidity financial and, consequently, bankruptcy of the owner.
+However, after the transformation of the company, it is the company that is liable for its obligations, not the entrepreneur with all his assets.

 Forming a company also allows you to raise additional capital to run your business, which encourages business growth.
 Most entrepreneurs know the advantages of converting a sole trader into a company.
 However, few know that there are mines along the way that can be defused in advance.